 If you’re planning a trip to the Luxembourg Christmas Markets, you need to know when they are actually open, so you know when to book or if your dates align.

-Good news: the Winterlights festive activities in Luxembourg will start early in 2022: there are markets and other Christmassy things around the city from 18 November 2022 to 8 January 2023.
+Good news: the Winterlights festive activities in Luxembourg will start fairly early in 2023.
+The Luxembourg Christmas markets are open from 24 November 2023 to 1 January 2024.

 Where Are The Luxembourg Christmas Markets?

 As I said, there are a lot of different activities and light displays at different sites across Luxembourg city.
-Last year, the organisers displayed maps which showed you the various locations so that you could find your way around and not miss any – and I expect it will be the same in 2022.
+Last year, the organisers displayed maps that showed the various locations so that you could find your way around and not miss any – and I expect it will be the same in 2023.

 I’ll share my experience at each of the main sights and also some of the smaller ones that I visited.